SiyuanHuang95/SUG/README.md

 ```

 ## Related Project
 - Welcome to see [3DTrans](https://github.com/PJLab-ADG/3DTrans) for developing **Autonomous Driving-oriented Transfer Learning Techniques**.
-By means of [3DTrans](https://github.com/PJLab-ADG/3DTrans), you can not only strengthen the zero-shot recognition ability of perception models, but also improve the model transferability and generality, from Unsupervised Domain Adaptation (UDA), Active Domain Adaptation (ADA), Semi-Supervised Domain Adaptation, and Multi-dateset Domain Fusion (MDF).
+By means of [3DTrans](https://github.com/PJLab-ADG/3DTrans), you can not only strengthen the zero-shot recognition ability of perception models, but also improve the model transferability and generality, from Unsupervised Domain Adaptation (UDA), Active Domain Adaptation (ADA), Semi-Supervised Domain Adaptation, and Multi-dateset Domain Fusion (MDF) task settings.